Alicia Machado

-Yoseph Alicia Machado Fajardo ([aˈlisja maˈtʃaðo]; born December 6, 1976) is a Venezuelan-American actress, TV host, singer and beauty queen who was Miss Venezuela 1995 and then Miss Universe 1996.
+Yoseph Alicia Machado Fajardo ([aˈlisja maˈtʃaðo]; born December 6, 1976) is a Venezuelan-American actress, TV host, singer and beauty queen who was crowned Miss Universe 1996, she previously crowned Miss Venezuela 1995.
 She was the fourth woman from Venezuela to be named Miss Universe.

 Early life

 Machado was born in Maracay, Venezuela.
 Her father was a toy store owner who emigrated from Spain and her mother's family emigrated from Cuba prior to the Cuban revolution.
 Machado took to performing at an early age.
-She began dancing at age 4 and acting at age 12.
-Machado attended college for a year and half but left to pursue modeling and appearing in commercials.
+She began dancing at age four and acting at age 12.
+Machado attended college for a year and a half but left to pursue modeling and appearing in commercials.